Lineage II

-Lineage II is a massively multiplayer online role-playing game (MMORPG) for Microsoft Windows and the second game in the Lineage series.
+Lineage II is a massively multiplayer online role-playing game (MMORPG) for Windows and the second game in the Lineage series.
 It is a prequel to Lineage and is set 150 years before the first game.
-It has become popular since its October 1, 2003 launch in South Korea, reporting 1,000,918 unique users during the month of March 2007.
-To date, the game has been played by more than 14 million users, most of whom are based in Asia.
+It has become popular since its October 1, 2003 launch in South Korea, reporting 40,027,918 unique users during the month of March 2007.
+To date, the game has been played by more than 94 million users from all over the world.

 Lineage II adopted a free-to-play model in Lineage II: Goddess of Destruction, with all game content being free except for "purchasable in-game store items and packs" in November 2011.
 A prequel, Lineage 2: Revolution, was released as a mobile game in 2016.

 Lineage 2M was launched for the first time in South Korea in November 2019.

 Gameplay

-The first thing a player does when playing Lineage II is to create a character.
-They can choose their character's race and personalise the character's face and hair.
-However, the gameplay allows many options for personalisation of the character visuals: for example, the player can choose attributes and traits like a hairstyle, hair colour, facial expression, and gender among other features.
+In Lineage II, players create a character, choose the race and personalise the face and hair in style, colour, expression and gender.

-Every player has to begin the game in a temple in their character's race's zone (for example: Humans start in "Talking Island" and the Dark Elves in "The Shilen Temple").
+Every player begins the game in a temple in their character's race's zone (for example: Humans start in "Talking Island" and the Dark Elves in "The Shilen Temple").
 Most commonly, the player can choose between a mage and a fighter in each race except Dwarves and Kamael, which can be only fighters.